 The shares awarded are typically earned in 25% increments on the second, third, fourth and fifth anniversaries of the grant date, provided the employee has remained employed by the Company through such anniversary dates; otherwise the unearned shares are forfeited.
 We did not grant any restricted stock awards to any of our Named Officers during 2018 or 2019.
-While our 2011 Equity Compensation Program does not preclude the grant of restricted stock awards previously made, there was no need to grant additional restricted stock awards to the Named Officers during 2018 or 2019.
+While our 2011 Equity Compensation Program does not preclude the grant of restricted shares on an annual basis, the Compensation Committee concluded that given the structure and amount of the restricted stock awards previously made, there was no need to grant additional restricted stock awards to the Named Officers during 2018 or 2019.